Jay-Z's '4:44' is even better than you thought

 (CNN)We can thank Beyoncé for Jay-Z's new album in more ways than one.

-Not only does "4:44" contain lyrics that address the rumors of infidelity that Beyoncé's raised in her visual album "Lemonade," but according to Jay-Z's producer Queen Bey was directly involved.
+Not only does "4:44" contain lyrics that address the rumors of infidelity that Beyoncé raised in her visual album "Lemonade," but, according to Jay-Z's producer, Queen Bey was directly involved.

-"I always call Bey our de facto A&R," producer No I.D. told the New York Times in a Q&A published over the weekend.
+"I always call Bey our de facto A&R," producer No I.D. told The New York Times in a Q&A published over the weekend.
 "Pillow talk is the strongest conversation on the planet.
 Every song has to get past her ears, in my eyes."
 A record label's A&R division is responsible for developing an artist once they're signed.

-The producer, whose real name is Dion Wilson, also said Beyoncé offered an assist in some cases.
+The producer, whose real name is Dion Wilson, said Beyoncé offered an assist in some cases.

-"She came by a lot and played a good part in helping us get over hurdles on certain records," he said.
+"She came by a lot and played a good part in helping us get over hurdles on certain records," he told The Times.
 "Of course she's genius-level with that."

 Here's some of what else we learned about "4:44."